 |The speedboat off the wall at Fairlight||The starboard engine of the speedboat|

 After a couple of minutes you will see something off to your right.
-This is the wreckage of a large aluminium speedboat (this is not a Dutch submarine as many claim).
+This is the wreckage of a large aluminium speedboat (this is not the Dutch submarine as many claim).
 This used to be fairly intact but it is now a total wreck.
 It has twin engines and props, although the props are hidden under the wreckage and perhaps the sand.
 Have a look and you will see the two engines, the prop-shafts and more.
 You can even see the remains of the cockpit with the gauges partly visible.
 It is probable that this was a 25 foot launch that ran aground on the rocks here on Monday 7 January 1952.
 It is thought that water got into the engine and caused it to fail.
 The owner declined to give his name to the newspaper that reported this incident.
 All on board got to shore safely.

 In front of this there is a small aluminium boat, like a rowing boat or a tinny.
 Continue along the wall and the depth over the next eight minutes comes up to six metres.
 I have seen some long-snouted boarfish in this area, as well as some tiny boxfish.
 This whole section of wall can have some excellent fishlife, including ladder-finned pomfret and yellowtail.
 This is a good spot to turn around.
 You can head off the wall on the way back and there are some isolated rocks worth looking at here.